m-radman/QA_Test_Task/README.md

          - `npm run cy:run:order` for the make an order test
       - To run the Postman collection [^1] `npm run postman:run`
 ---
-[^1]: There is two versions for Storing new product test, because POST request for v4 version of the app can be completed successfully.
+[^1]: There is two versions of Storing new product test, because POST request for v4 version of the app can be completed successfully.